coder/coder/coderd/authz/README.md

 A *role* is a set of permissions.
 When evaluating a role's permission to form an action, all the relevant permissions for the role are combined at each level.
 Permissions at a higher level override permissions at a lower level.

-The following table shows the per-level role evaluation.
+The following table shows the per-level role evaluation logic.
 Y indicates that the role provides positive permissions, N indicates the role provides negative permissions, and _ indicates the role does not provide positive or negative permissions.
 YN_ indicates that the value in the cell does not matter for the access result.

 | Role (example)  | Site | Org | User | Result |